hernantz/blog/content/one-configpy-to-config-all.md

 ```

 This way the only thing that changes is pure configuration variables, but the
 same configuration code gets executed everywhere.
-We also were able to separate configuration from code:
+We also were able to separate
-which allows us to:
+configuration from code, which gives us some nice features:

 1. Ship configuration separately from code.
 There is no need to modify code in
    order to change it's behavior.